 Like this veggie side dish?
 Try these other favorites:

 This vegetarian Hot and Sour Soup is a super flavorful and easy weeknight dinner that comes together quicker than it takes to order from your neighborhood takeout!
-It’s packed full of veggies, is so warm and comforting, and a healthier option because you control the ingredients that go in to it!!
-It’s my new favorite vegetarian soup that I know you are going to absolutely love!!
+It’s packed full of veggies, is so warm and comforting, and a healthier option because you control the ingredients that go in to it!
+This easy soup is gluten and dairy free, low carb and with options for paleo and whole30 friendly.

-When we were in Toronto visiting family a few months back, our cousin Maggie (hi love!) made a hot and sour soup that was hearty and flavorful, and totally veggie-packed.
-You all have been asking me for some comforting warm soup recipes, so I knew this is the one I wanted to share!
+When Mike and I were in Toronto visiting family a few months back, our cousin Maggie (hi love!) made a hot and sour soup that was hearty and flavorful, and totally veggie-packed.
+I immediately came home and got to creating a recipe similar to hers because I knew you all would love it as much as I did.
+It’s such a comforting and hearty weeknight dinner, AND it’s makes great leftovers!

 There are many different recipes and versions of Hot and Sour Soup, but today we are focusing on making a vegetarian version with a ton of veggies, and making it as easy as possible to prep for a quick (and flavorful) weeknight dinner.